manuphatak/interview-challenge/README.md

 # interview-challenge

-**A fun web service scavenger hunt and brain teaser.
+**A fun web API scavenger hunt and brain teaser.
 Programmatically search for the next clue!**

 ----------